 Not every addiction story has to end in tragedy.
 With an estimated 23.5 million adults living in recovery today, a life of purpose and opportunity is possible after addiction.

 Jarrod is just one of the many people currently living a fulfilling life in recovery.
-He’s also a recovery coach at our Ohio campus, The Bluffs.
+He’s also a recovery coach at our Ohio addiction treatment center.
 After spending years battling his addiction, Jarrod is opening up about reconnecting with his family, gardening and facing his fears in recovery.

 Tell me about yourself.

-My name is Jarrod, and I work as a recovery coach at The Bluffs.
+My name is Jarrod, and I work as a recovery coach at Vertava Health Ohio.

 One of my favorite things to do it go camping.
 Once I got clean, I realized that I loved to spend time in nature.
 Now I have a goal of owning a powerboat, so I can enjoy the lakes that I camp around.